oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

      "**Default Zendesk User Email**","User with this email will be assigned tickets that come from the Oro application and for which there are no Zendesk users with a matching email address."
-     "**Owner**","Limits the list of users that can manage the integration, subject to the access and permission settings etc.) Used as an OroCRM user for Zendesk tickets if there are no users with a matching email address."
+     "**Owner**","Limits the list of users that can manage the integration, subject to the access and permission settings etc.) Used as an Oro application user for Zendesk tickets if there are no users with a matching email address."

 5. In the **Synchronization Settings** section, enable/disable the two-way synchronization.